Fixed-Asset-Ratio-Trading/fixed-ratio-trading/FixedRatioTrading.Dashboard/API_DOCUMENTATION.md

     // Human-readable description of the current pool status "statusDescription": "Swaps are paused - liquidity operations available",

-    // Whether the pool has been properly initialized on the blockchain "isInitialized": true,

-    // Whether automatic withdrawal protection is active (READ-ONLY) "withdrawalProtectionActive": false,

     // Collected fees in TokenA awaiting withdrawal by owner (READ-ONLY, in smallest units) "collectedFeesTokenA": 100000000,